 2) Wireless channel losses are modelled as independent and identically distributed (i.i.d), which is reasonable for most fixed (static) satellite terminals.
-Even for a land mobile satellite channel characterized by correlated packet losses, the correlation can be dramatically reduced by using sufficient interleaving at physical layer.
-At any fading rate, results based on an i.i.d.loss model capture trends of TCP performance that are similar to that for correlated loss models.
+Even for a land mobile satellite channel usually characterized by correlated packet losses, the correlation can be dramatically reduced by using sufficient interleaving at physical layer.
+At any fading rate, results based on an i.i.d. model provide similar trends of TCP performance as with correlated loss models.

-3) For i.i.d. channel models, E2E RTT variations caused by retransmission are statistically independent; in such cases, the probability of unnecessary timeout occurrence due to RTT variance is typically negligible with the current Retransmission TimeOut estimator (RTO = X + hY, where X is an estimator of the current RTT, Y is a smoothed estimator of the mean deviation, and h is the weight (currently set as 4).) in TCP protocol.
-Neglecting the impact of timeout and considering only congestion losses, allows us to assume that TCP remains in congestion avoidance in steady state, thereby simplifying throughput estimation considerably.
+3) For i.i.d. channel models, E2E RTT variations caused by retransmission are statistically independent; in such cases, timeouts do not occur.
+Without timeout but only congestion losses, TCP remains in congestion avoidance in steady state, thereby simplifying throughput estimation considerably.

-4) We assume only standard ACK scheme (no delayed ACKs), i.e., one TCP ACK is generated for each received TCP data packet and returned to TCP sender with no delay.
+4) We assume only standard ACK scheme (no delayed ACKs), i.e., one TCP ACK is generated for each received TCP data packet and sent back to TCP sender with no delay.